Parallel sampling of decomposable graphs using Markov chain on junction trees

-As implicitly mentioned above, the sets \(\Tn{}{\nodea}\) and \(\Tbd{}{\nodea}\) exhibit a congruence relation across updates, where leaf cliques become neighbouring cliques, and vice versa, if updated.
-In Example~\ref{example:1}, adding vertex \(6\) to the neighbouring clique \(C_{5} \in \Tn{}{6}(T)\) to form the clique \(C'_{5} = C_{5} \cup \cbr{6}\) in a new junction \(T'\) renders \(C'_{5} \in \Tbd{}{6}(T')\).
-Similarly, if 6 is removed from \(C_{4}\), the new \(C'_{4}\) becomes a neighbouring clique to \(T'_{6}\).
-This congruence relation, demonstrated in~\eqref{eq:congruence}, will come in handy in carrying graph updates across a Markov chain, as shown in subsequent sections.
+As implicitly mentioned above, the sets \(\Tn{}{\nodea}\) and \(\Tbd{}{\nodea}\) exhibit a congruence relation across updates, where leaf cliques become neighboring cliques, and vice versa, if updated.
+In Example~\ref{example:1}, adding vertex \(6\) to the leaf clique \(C_{5} \in \Tn{}{6}(T)\) to form the clique \(C'_{5} = C_{5} \cup \cbr{6}\) in a new junction \(T'\), renders \(C'_{5} \in \Tbd{}{x}(T')\).
+Similarly, if 6 is removed from \(C_{4}\), the new \(C'_{4}\) becomes a leaf clique in \(T'_{6}\).
+This congruence relation, demonstrated in~\eqref{eq:congruence}, will come handy in carry graph updates across Markov chains, as shown in later sections.